- Edwin: So Doctor Loeb, tell me a little bit about your business plan.

 - Mad Scientist: Most of Edwin's clients.
 Special mention to Brainitar, who was driven mad by a phantom itch after he transplanted his brain into a robot body.

 - Mob-Boss Suit Fitting: (the novel for sure, probably the podcast too) features, actually, many of these.
-Edwin Windsor's tailor is not just such a consummate discrete professional that a consulting supervillain can talk freely in front of him, he's actually one of his closest and most dependable cronies.
+Edwin Windsor's tailor is not just such a consummate discreet professional that a consulting supervillain can talk freely in front of him, he's actually one of his closest and most dependable cronies.
 Edwin's favored mode of re-centering himself and rebuilding his morale after any big setback is by having a new suit fitted.

 - Morality Pet: Agnes and Topper are this to Edwin.
+Topper somehow manages to be an amorality pet at the same time.

 - My Greatest Failure: Edwin considers Brainitar this.
 Brainitar developed a revolutionary way to transplant his brain into a robotic body, but soon developed a phantom itch that drove him completely insane, torpedoing all of Edwin's plans to profit from the technology.